FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ## Organic nitrogen application threshold

-Farms have to calculate the application of manure N and, under the Fertilization Ordinance 17, N from biogas digestate.
+Farms have to calculate the application of manure N and, under the Fertilisation Ordinance 17, N from biogas digestate.
 The derived value is not allowed to exceed a threshold related to farm area in ha.

 As input for manure N, animal excretion *v_nutExcrDuev(nut,t,nCur)\_*  is included, and the input from biogas is calculated